jellyfin/jellyfin-plugin-template/README.md

 ### Make a new class called PluginConfiguration

-You can call it watever you'd like readlly.
+You can call it whatever you'd like.
 This class is used to hold settings your plugin might need.
 We can leave it empty for now.
 This class should inherit from `MediaBrowser.Model.Plugins.BasePluginConfiguration`

 ### Make a new class called Plugin